French Third Republic: Newspapers

 Banks secretly paid certain newspapers to promote particular financial interests and hide or cover up misbehaviour.
 They also took payments for favourable notices in news articles of commercial products.
 Sometimes, a newspaper would blackmail a business by threatening to publish unfavorable information unless the business immediately started advertising in the paper.
-Foreign governments, especially Russia and Turkey, secretly paid the press hundreds of thousands of francs a year to guarantee favourable coverage of the bonds it was selling in Paris.
+Foreign governments, especially Russia and the Ottomans, secretly paid the press hundreds of thousands of francs a year to guarantee favourable coverage of the bonds they were selling in Paris.
 When the real news was bad about Russia, as during its 1905 Revolution or during its war with Japan, it raised the ante to millions.
 During the World War, newspapers became more of a propaganda agency on behalf of the war effort and avoided critical commentary.
 They seldom reported the achievements of the Allies, crediting all the good news to the French army.
 In a sentence, the newspapers were not independent champions of the truth, but secretly paid advertisements for banking.

 The World War ended a golden era for the press.
 Their younger staff members were drafted, and male replacements could not be found (female journalists were not considered suitable).
 Rail transportation was rationed and less paper and ink came in, and fewer copies could be shipped out.
 Inflation raised the price of newsprint, which was always in short supply.
 The cover price went up, circulation fell and many of the 242 dailies published outside Paris closed down.
 The government set up the Interministerial Press Commission to supervise the press closely.
 A separate agency imposed tight censorship that led to blank spaces where news reports or editorials were disallowed.
 The dailies sometimes were limited to only two pages instead of the usual four, leading one satirical paper to try to report the war news in the same spirit:

 War News.
 A half-zeppelin threw half its bombs on half-time combatants, resulting in one-quarter damaged.
 The zeppelin, halfways-attacked by a portion of half-anti aircraft guns, was half destroyed.

 Regional newspapers flourished after 1900.
 However the Parisian newspapers were largely stagnant after the war.
-The major postwar success story was Paris Soir, which lacked any political agenda and was dedicated to providing a mix of sensational reporting to aid circulation and serious articles to build prestige.
+The major postwar success story was Paris-Soir, which lacked any political agenda and was dedicated to providing a mix of sensational reporting to aid circulation and serious articles to build prestige.
 By 1939, its circulation was over 1.7 million, double that of its nearest rival the tabloid Le Petit Parisien.
-In addition to its daily paper, Paris Soir sponsored a highly successful women's magazine Marie-Claire.
+In addition to its daily paper, Paris Soir sponsored a highly successful women's magazine Marie Claire.
 Another magazine, Match, was modelled on the photojournalism of the American magazine Life.